 Jesus commands us to love our neighbors

 and at Westminster we seek to do that by supporting four local ministries.
-The School Church Partnership we have with EJ Brown Elementary school is a primary focus.
-In
+Westminster supports these ministries in addition to our school partners:

 The Foodbank – the only one of its kind in the area – nourishes the hunger relief efforts of the community through the acquisition and distribution of food to people who are hungry throughout Montgomery, Greene and Preble counties.